+1. Purpose:

-- 1. Purpose: K-20 Support Services deliver frontline technical support for K-12 schools on the K-20 Educational Network.
+K-20 Network Support Services deliver frontline technical support for K-12 schools on the K-20 Educational Network.
 Support Services staff are skilled technicians who maintain and troubleshoot the network.
-Their primary responsibilities are preventative: avert system failure at the school/district level and eliminate network interruptions that impact data processing and the online applications that support professional development, teaching, learning and administration. - 2.
-Description of services provided: State funding supports staffing for the K-20 Support Services-management and oversight at OSPI and the Regional Institutional Technical Units (RITUs) at all nine educational service districts.
+Their primary responsibilities are preventative: avert system failure at the school/district level and eliminate network interruptions that impact data processing and the online applications that support professional development, teaching, learning and administration.

+2. Description of services provided:

+State funding supports staffing for the K-20 Support Services-management and oversight at OSPI and the Regional Institutional Technical Units (RITUs) at all nine educational service districts.
 Staff in each RITU provide technical support and, when necessary, escalate district data problems to the K-20 Networking Cooperative (KOCO) or to Data Advanced Technical Support (ATS).
-ATS staff deal with problems related to Domain Name Service area. - 3.
-Criteria for receiving services and/or grants: All schools on the K-20 Network (262 districts, 4 tribal schools, the state schools for the blind and deaf) receive these services at no cost.
+ATS staff deal with problems related to Domain Name Service area.
+OSPI staff coordinate the allocation of over 12,000 Zoom videoconferencing licenses to K-12 educators as part of K-20 Network Services.

+3. Criteria for receiving services and/or grants:

+All schools on the K-20 Network (262 districts, 5 tribal schools, 1 charter school, the state schools for the blind and deaf) receive these services at no cost.

-Beneficiaries in 2017-18 School Year:
+Beneficiaries in 2019-20 School Year: